newle/newle.github.io/14bc kendar‘s Language School.md

 in the following way.

-The stories which
+The stories which you will read in the book deal with some of many problems which face young people.

-which face young people
+The three organizations are the International Monetary Fund, the International Bank for Reconstruction and Development,  and the General Aggrement on Tariffs and Trade.